edgehog-device-manager/edgehog/doc/pages/user/devices.md

 ## Adding a Device

-Each Device will become visible in Edgehog automatically the first time it connects to Astarte.
+Each Device will become visible in Edgehog automatically once it connects to Astarte.
+Starting from Astarte release 1.3, new triggers automatically add devices to Edgehog when they are registered to Astarte.
-Indeed, Astarte informs Edgehog about the Device's presence and activity via Astarte Triggers, which should be configured to relay the appropriate events.
+Astarte informs Edgehog about the Device's presence and activity via Astarte Triggers, which should be configured to relay the appropriate events.

 ## Associating a Device to a System Model